hireshhk3526-sk/FULL-ADDER-OpenLane/README.md

 Project Overview

-This project demonstrates the complete RTL-to-GDSII ASIC design flow for a 1-bit Full Adder using OpenLane.
+This project demonstrates the complete RTL-to-GDSII ASIC design flow for Full Adder using OpenLane.

 Tools Used